anaclumos/extracranial/posts/2022-11-23-dynamic-island/en.md

 <Admonition type="info" title="Goal" icon="💡">

-Let's recreate Dynamic Island on the Web!
+Let's recreate the Dynamic Island on the Web!

 </Admonition>